XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation: Introduction

-\textbf{Modular RAG Process: Fine-Grained Comparative Analysis.} Extensive experiments are conducted on the advanced RAG modules in four stages: pre-retrieval, retrieval, post-retrieval and generation.
+\textbf{Modular RAG Architecture: Fine-Grained Comparative Analysis.} Extensive experiments are conducted on the advanced RAG modules in four stages: pre-retrieval, retrieval, post-retrieval, and generation.
 The core components cover three query rewriting strategies, six retrieval units, three post-processing techniques, and LLM generators from different vendors — OpenAI, Meta, and DeepSeek.
 XRAG provides an in-depth understanding of the capabilities of RAG components.

+\textbf{Agentic RAG Process: Multi-Orchestrator Integration and Workflow Design.} The XRAG architecture incorporates five orchestrators: sequential, conditional, iterative, parallel, and hybrid.
+It provides a streamlined framework to flexibly orchestrating agentic RAG processes and integrate advanced RAG modules.
+Furthermore, to guide the development of RAG systems across various scenarios and data types, XRAG conducts performance evaluations of its orchestrators.

-\textbf{Unified Benchmark Datasets: Dual Assessment of Retrieval and Generation.} To enhance the uniformity of datasets in RAG research, XRAG compiles and formats three prevalent benchmark datasets, preprocessing them into a unified format.
-This standardization enables concurrent assessment of both retrieval and generation, streamlining comparative evaluations across RAG components.
+\textbf{Unified Benchmark Datasets: Dual Assessment of Retrieval and Generation.} To enhance the uniformity of datasets in RAG research, XRAG compiles and formats four prevalent benchmark datasets, preprocessing them into a unified format.
+This standardization enables concurrent assessment of both retrieval and generation, streamlining comparative evaluations across RAG modules and orchestrators.

-\textbf{Comprehensive Testing Methodologies: Multidimensional Evaluation Framework.} To overcome the absence of a holistic evaluation system for RAG components, XRAG introduces an evaluation benchmark encompassing three perspectives.
+\textbf{Comprehensive Testing Methodologies: Multidimensional Evaluation Framework.} To overcome the absence of a holistic evaluation system for RAG components, XRAG introduces an evaluation benchmark encompassing three perspectives thorough evaluation of retrieval and generation. .
 It comprises Conventional Retrieval Evaluation for retrieval-unit matching, Conventional Generation Evaluation for generation tests based on generative-token matching, and Cognitive LLM Evaluation for generation tests based on semantic understanding.
-XRAG ensures a standardized and thorough evaluation of retrieval and generation.

-\textbf{Identification and Mitigation of RAG Failure Points: Systematic Analysis and Improvement.} Recognizing the lack of systematic experiments and improvement methods addressing RAG failure points, XRAG develops a set of evaluation methods to pinpoint and rectify specific issues.
-Analyzing failure points and implementing feasible optimization and validation solutions can bolster the optimization of RAG components.